 During August 2015 I held a “one woman show” called Diversions at the Hastings Arts Forum (HAF), St Leonards on Sea.
 I used both galleries and showed a mixture of work including installations including Birdland 2 (an installation featuring The Crow) .
 During the show I worked on some new collages and was asked to make a collage in the same style (Beatlemania) in aid of the Macmillan Cancer Support.

 My most recent solo exhibition (Black, White & Splashes of Colour – May 2017) comprising 23 new prints of various types (made in a single six-month period – July 2016 and January 2017) was held in Gallery 1 of the Hasting Arts Forum.
 Again, during the show I was in the gallery a lot of the time making some work.
 Also during May some of my smaller prints could be seen in an Open House as part of the Brighton Arts Festival.
 My work was also shown in the Martyrs’ Gallery Summer Salon 2017 in Lewes and the Affordable Art Fair, Battersea, London.
-The Linchpin Graphics group of artists exhibited at the Da Vinci Hotel and Art Gallery in Eastbourne during the last quarter of the year / into 2018 and put on a show arts@thecrypt in Seaford (April / May 2018) and the group’s work (including my Caves, Graves & Temples series of monotypes) can be seen at the Da Vinci Hotel and Art Gallery in Eastbourne.
+The Linchpin Graphics group of artists put on a show arts@thecrypt in Seaford (April / May 2018) and the group’s work (including my Caves, Graves & Temples series of monotypes) can be seen at the Da Vinci Hotel and Art Gallery in Eastbourne.